-4. Sexual Assault: Sexual assault is defined in the Sexual Harassment Policy (section 12) and will be dealt with by the University Sexual Harassment Committee.
-The entire policy (including procedures) is available online and at the UC Desk and in the University Library.
+4. Sexual Assault: Sexual

+assault and sexual harassment are defined in the Sexual Harassment Policy (section 12) and will be dealt with by the University Sexual Harassment Committee.
+The entire policy (including procedures) is available at the UC Desk and in the University Library.